 The 2020 Native American Dollar (Buy on eBay) honors Elizabeth Peratrovich, who worked for equality on behalf of Alaskan Natives.
 She was a member of the Tlingit nation and Grand President of the Alaska Native Sisterhood.
 Her advocacy was credited as being instrumental to the passage of Alaska’s Anti-Discrimination Law in 1945, representing the first state or territorial anti-discrimination law in the United States.

-The obverse design of the coin retains the portrait of Sacagawea carrying her infant son Jean Baptiste Charbonneau.
+The obverse design continues to feature the portrait of Sacagawea and her infant son Jean Baptiste Charbonneau.
 The inscriptions read “Liberty” and “In God We Trust”.
 The obverse was designed by Glenna Goodacre and originally utilized for the Sacagawea Dollar series.

-- Designers: Glenna Goodacre (obverse), Emily Damstra (reverse)
+- Designers: Glenna Goodacre (obverse), Phebe Hemphill (reverse)

 - Composition: 88.5% copper, 6% zinc, 3.5% manganese, 2% nickel

 - Diameter: 26.5 mm

 - Weight: 8.1g